Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Representative 0-cells

 \begin{prop} Let $(W,S)$ be a \ntatf Coxeter system, let $w\in W_2$, and suppose $\abs{\call(w)}=\abs{\calr(w)}=2$.
 Then the heap $H(w)$ cannot contain any trapped antichain relative to a special quadruple in $S$. \end{prop}

 \begin{proof} Suppose that $H(w)$ contains a trapped antichain $A=\{i,j\}$ relative to a special quadruple $(a,b,c,d)$ in $S$, with $e(i)=a$ and $e(j)=c$.
 We will derive a contradiction.
-To start, note that $A$ is a maximal antichain in $H(w)$ by \cref{coro:layerSizeBound}.
-By \cref{lemm:maxAntichain} and \cref{def:anatomy}.(2), it follows that $w$ can be written as a product $w=x*y$ such that $H(x)$ and $H(y)$ coincide with the ideal $\mathcal{I}_A$ and filter $\mathcal{F}_A$ when viewed naturally as subsets of $H(w)$. \cref{lemm:decompAndDescent} then implies that $\call(x)=\call(w)$, so $x$ has two left descents.
-On the other hand, Condition (1) of \cref{def:trapped} implies that $\mathcal{I}_A$ properly contains $A$, so $x\neq ac$ and $l(x)>2$.
-It follows that $x\notin \sw$, because no stub in $\sw$ with length at least 3 has two left descents by \cref{lemm:stubRemarks}.(1).
+To start, note that $A$ is a maximal antichain in $H(w)$ by Corollary \ref{coro:layerSizeBound}.
+By Lemma \ref{lemm:maxAntichain} and Definition \ref{def:anatomy}.(2), it follows that $w$ can be written as a product $w=x*y$ such that $H(x)$ and $H(y)$ coincide with the ideal $\mathcal{I}_A$ and filter $\mathcal{F}_A$ when viewed naturally as subsets of $H(w)$.
+Lemma \ref{lemm:decompAndDescent} then implies that $\call(x)=\call(w)$, so $x$ has two left descents.
+On the other hand, Condition (1) of Definition \ref{def:trapped} implies that $\mathcal{I}_A$ properly contains $A$, so $x\neq ac$ and $l(x)>2$.
+It follows that $x\notin \sw$, because no stub in $\sw$ with length at least 3 has two left descents by Lemma \ref{lemm:stubRemarks}.(1).

 Since $i$ is not minimal, it must cover an element $g\in H(w)$.
-The label of $g$ must be a neighbor of $e(i)=a$, which has to be $b$ by Condition (2) of \cref{def:quadruple}.
+The label of $g$ must be a neighbor of $e(i)=a$, which has to be $b$ by Condition (2) of Definition \ref{def:quadruple}.
 Since $b$ is also adjacent to $c$ in $G$, the element $g$ is comparable to $j$ as well.
 If $j\preceq g$ then $j\preceq g\prec i$ and $A$ would not be antichain, so $g\preceq j$.
-It follows that neither the set $H(x)\setminus\{i\}$ nor the set $H(x)\setminus\{j\}$ contains a maximal element labeled by $b$, therefore $x$ admits no right lower star operation with respect to $\{a,b\}$ or $\{c,b\}$ by \cref{prop:Reducibility}.
+It follows that neither the set $H(x)\setminus\{i\}$ nor the set $H(x)\setminus\{j\}$ contains a maximal element labeled by $b$; therefore $x$ admits no right lower star operation with respect to $\{a,b\}$ or $\{c,b\}$ by Proposition \ref{prop:Reducibility}.
 On the other hand, since $x$ is not a stub it must admit a right lower star operation with respect to some pair $\{s,t\}$ of noncommutating generators, and one of $s,t$ has to come from the set $\calr(x)=\{a,c\}$.
-Condition (2) of \cref{def:quadruple} now forces $\{s,t\}=\{c,d\}$.
+Condition (2) of Definition \ref{def:quadruple} now forces $\{s,t\}=\{c,d\}$.
 It follows that $j$ covers an element $h\in H(x)\se H(w)$ labeled by $d$.
 A similar argument shows that $H(w)$ contains an element $h'$ that lies in $\mathcal{F}_A$, covers $j$, and has label $d$.